netspective/fluent/README.markdown

   Example

-        $./bp-sub-web netspective-webserver.com 9003
+        $./web-listener netspective-webserver.com 9003

-  * Once the blood pressure subscriber started as webserver the data will be recieved on the web browser.
+  * Once the subscriber starts as webserver the data about  domain and device  will be recieved on the web browser.

     The web browser can be access data through the following URL